carbon-design-system/sveld/README.md

 };
 ```

-The same literal string appears unchanged in JSON `description` and in the Markdown table's Description column.
+The same literal string appears unchanged in JSON `description`.
+The Markdown table's Description column instead shows: `The element's width in pixels.
+See [width docs](https://example.com/width).`

 ### `@example`